Alex313031/castlabs-test/README.md

-# castlabs-test
+## CastLabs Electron Tester

-Small test application for CastLabs Electron
+ - Simply a small test application for [this bug](https://github.com/castlabs/electron-releases/issues/164) with CastLabs Electron using the `relaunch()` function.